Theoretical Modeling of Large Language Model Self-Improvement Training Dynamics Through Solver-Verifier Gap: Theoretical Modeling of Self-Improvement Training Dynamics

 \subsection{Solver and Verifier}

 This section introduces the basic notations and definitions, as well as the definitions of solver capability and verifier capability.
 We start from the basic notations on data and models.

 \textbf{Notations.} Let $(x, y)$ denote a prompt-response pair, with $y^{[k]}$ denoting the $k$-th token and $y^{[1:k]}$ denoting the first $k$ tokens.
 We use $L(y)$ to represent the length of $y$.
 Let $\pi_f(y|x)$ denote the probability that a model $f$ generates a response $y$ given a prompt $x$, where $\pi_f(y|x)$ can be split with the auto-regressive structure of the response $\pi_f(y|x)=\prod_{k=1}^{L(y)}\pi_f(y^{[k]}|y^{[1:k-1]},x)$.
 We denote the \emph{best} response as $y^*$, that is, the ground truth response.
 Ideally, a model's performance could be measured by its loss relative to this ground truth, for instance, $L_f(\hat{y}) = \|y^* - \hat{y}\|$.
 However, as not all tasks have an accessible ground truth, a different metric is required.
 Therefore, we also use the uncertainty metric following \citet{huang2025selfimprovement} in our framework.
 We define the uncertainty for a response $\hat{y}$ given its prompt $x$ and a model $f$ as its negative log-likelihood: $U_f(\hat{y}) = - \log \pi_f(\hat{y} | x).$ The model's capability is inversely related to the uncertainty: a lower uncertainty signifies a higher capability.
-Although low uncertainty is often correlated with high capability (i.e., accuracy), they are not conceptually equivalent.

-In this framework, we use uncertainty as a proxy metric for model capability, a common practice in related literature~\citep{huang2025selfimprovement}.
-The validity of this proxy in our context is empirically supported by our experiments (e.g.,~\cref{fig:self-improvement}), which show that as the model's uncertainty decreases during self-improvement, its task accuracy concurrently increases.
-Therefore, throughout this paper, when we refer to an increase in capability, it should be understood as a decrease in uncertainty.
+Further discussion is available in~\cref{app:discussion}.

 \textbf{Solver.} The solver is regarded as the model capability to return responses with low uncertainty.
 Therefore, for each prompt $x_i$, we sample one response $\hat{y}_i(t)$ to represent the solver solution.
 That is,